In what is no doubt a tightly coordinated effort to gain momentum from the Digital Economy Bill, a report has been written by BASCAP into piracy.

 “There are three kinds of lies: lies, damned lies, and statistics.”

 Should action be taken to help the creative industries?
 Yes, it should.
 But that action should help them embrace new opportunities, clean house with their management teams, re-engineer their businesses and adapt a copyright regime that is fair and equitable to rights holders and consumers in the digital age.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.